lammps/lammps/doc/src/fix_pair_tracker.rst

 This compute calculates a local vector or local array depending on the number of input values.
-The length of the vector or number of rows in the array is the number of bonds, angles, etc.  If a single input is specified, a local vector is produced.
+The length of the vector or number of rows in the array is the number of recorded, lost interactions.
+If a single input is specified, a local vector is produced.
 If two or more inputs are specified, a local array is produced where the number of columns = the number of inputs.
 The vector or array can be accessed by any command